diyang99/diyang99.github.io/_pages/about.md

  -->

 <!-- <img id="projimg" src="../assets/img/profile.jpg" alt="graph" height="30%" width="30%" align='left'/> -->
-I am currently a Master student at Dartmouth College, majoring in Computer Science with concentration in Digital Arts, advised by Professor Bo Zhu in Visual Computing Lab.
+I am currently a Master student at Dartmouth College, majoring in Computer Science with concentration in Digital Arts, advised by Professor <a nonsmooth="1" href="https://faculty.cc.gatech.edu/~bozhu/" class="">Bo Zhu</a> in Visual Computing Lab.

 Before coming to Dartmouth, I received my Bachelor of Science with First-Class Honors in Mathematics and Computer Science from McGill University.
 It was my fortune to work with Professor Paul Kry and Professor Jean-Christophe Nave on numerical method for physics-based simulation during my undergraduate studies.